Puppy Potty Training

 • If puppy is 8 weeks or younger – Every 30 minutes*

-• If puppy is 8-12 weeks old – Every hour (Set an egg timer)*
+• If puppy is 8-12 weeks old – Every hour (Set an timer on your phone)*

 • 10-20 minutes after puppy eats or drinks